eliellis/celltzer/README.md

 ## Usage

-Executing a command along the lines of `excelsior input.xlsx template.ejs` will print your templated HTML to the standard output.
+Executing a command like `excelsior input.xlsx template.ejs` will print your templated HTML to the standard output.

 To specify an output file, use something like `excelsior -o output.html input.xlsx template.ejs`